biojs/biojs-events/README.md

 ### 2. Mix the events capability with your object

-After the code of your BioJS component add the events capability by mixing you component object with the events:
+After the code of your BioJS component add the events capability by mixing you component prototype with the event class

 ```
-require('biojs-events').mixin(my_component);
+require('biojs-events').mixin(my_component.prototype);
 ```

 ### 3. Trigger events